-I’m going to show you three different exercises, I’m going to explain the significance of these different exercises and kind of different techniques to use.
-These again are more advanced techniques but all you guys who are following Rick, you are more advanced people because you are learning from this guy and he knows what he is talking about.
+I’m going to show you three different exercises, and I will explain the significance of these exercises and the techniques used.
+These, again, are more advanced techniques, but all you guys following Rick are more advanced people because you are learning from this guy, and he knows what he is talking about.

-The first one I’m going to show you is Adductor Contract Relax Stretch.
+The first one I will show you is Adductor Contract Relax Stretch.

 One exercise I love doing here is the Adductor Contract Relax Stretch.

-I like this four point stance because you are already in hip flexion so it’s just like being at the bottom of the squat.
+I like this four-point stance because you are already in hip flexion, so it’s like being at the bottom of the squat.

-From there, make sure that you keep a good posture in the lumbar spine.
+From there, ensure you keep a good posture in the lumbar spine.
 We always train ourselves into good posture.
 You just kind of crawl the foot out until you feel a stretch.

 Adductor Contract Relax Stretch

-It is very important that you focus on externally rotating the hips, turning the knee cap up, and keep the knee a little bit bent.
-That is going to save you from putting too much stress on the ligaments in the knee especially the medial collateral ligament and medial meniscus.
+You must focus on externally rotating the hips, turning the knee cap up, and keeping the knee a little bit bent.
+That will save you from putting too much stress on the ligaments in the knee, especially the medial collateral ligament and medial meniscus.

 Once I’m in position, I’m going to push down.
 I push my foot down and also do the knee.